CezarFlorinel/PokedexReactNativeApp/App functionality.md

-- in the About,Stats,Evolution section, for the selected pokemon I added extra padding to make it scrollable, even tho there is nothing there, like in the design to show scroll functionality of page
+- in the About,Stats,Evolution section, for the selected pokemon I added extra padding to make it scrollable, even tho there is nothing there, like in the design to show scroll functionality of page.
+Feels kind of unclear what is meant in the design for that, also the design for android has a mistake , it shows the wrong tab , it shows evolution, but the content is from about tab.

 - Honestly, I just pray it works for IOS as well, I tested on ios using a phone's friend only once (and was working), but that was during a previous version not the final one.